 Under our amended and restated articles of association, our board of directors must consist of not less than five (5) but no more than nine (9) directors, including any external directors required to be appointed by the Companies Law.
 Pursuant to our amended and restated articles of association, other than the external directors, for whom special election requirements apply under the Companies Law, the vote required to appoint a director is a simple majority vote of holders of our voting shares participating and voting at the relevant meeting.
 In addition, our amended and restated articles of association allow our board of directors to appoint new directors to fill vacancies on the board of directors if the number of directors is below the maximum number provided in our amended and restated articles.
 Furthermore, under our amended and restated articles of association our directors other than external directors are divided into three classes with staggered three-year terms.
-For a more detailed description on the composition of our board of election procedures of our directors, other than our external directors, see "Management - Corporate Government Practices - Board of Directors and Officers."
+For a more detailed description on the composition of our board of election procedures of our directors, other than our external directors, see "Item 6.
+Directors, Senior Management and Employees - C. Board Practices - Appointment of Directors and Terms of Officers."
 External directors are elected for an initial term of three years, may be elected for additional terms of three years each under certain circumstances, and may be removed from office pursuant to the terms of the Companies Law.
-For further information on the election and removal of external directors, see "Management - External Directors - Election and Dismissal of External Directors."
+For further information on the election and removal of external Directors."